MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts.md

 - Run the `Initiate-LapsPolicyProcessing` cmdlet.
 This method is preferred because it's more scoped.

 > [!TIP]
-> The earlier released Microsoft LAPS was built as a Group Policy Client Side Extension (CSE).
+> The earlier released Microsoft LAPS (legacy Microsoft LAPS) was built as a Group Policy (GPO) Client Side Extension (CSE).
 GPO CSEs are loaded and invoked with every Group Policy refresh cycle.
-The frequency of the Microsoft LAPS polling cycle is the same as the frequency of the Group Policy refresh cycle.
+The frequency of the legacy Microsoft LAPS polling cycle is the same as the frequency of the Group Policy refresh cycle.
 Windows LAPS is not built as a CSE, so its polling cycle is hard-coded (once per hour) and unaffected by the Group Policy refresh cycle.

 ## Azure Active Directory